 Sign Language for Parents

-If you are the parent of a child who has just been identified with a hearing loss, you probably have a lot of questions.
+If you are the parent of a child who has just been identified as deaf or hard of hearing, you probably have a lot of questions.
 What will my child’s life be like?
 How will this affect our family?
 How will we communicate?

 The deaf community is comprised of the adult children of parents like you – loving, concerned individuals who want the best for their child.
 While members of the deaf community have varied backgrounds and experiences, they are drawn together by their use of American Sign Language (ASL), the value they place on visual communication, and their shared experiences.
 Some deaf individuals have used sign language from birth, while others learned it as a child or even an adult.